Pasaquan

 Pasaquan is a 7 acre compound near Buena Vista, Georgia.
 It was created by an eccentric folk artist named Eddie Owens Martin (1908–1986), who called himself St. EOM.
 An internationally renowned art site, it consists of six major structures including a redesigned 1885 farmhouse, painted concrete sculptures, and 4 acre of painted masonry concrete walls.
-In September 2008, Pasaquan was accepted for listing on the National Register of Historic Places.
+In September 2008, Pasaquan was accepted for listing in the National Register of Historic Places.
 Pasaquan was restored by the Kohler Foundation and Columbus State University between 2014 and 2016.

 Eddie Owens Martin

 Eddie Owens Martin was born on July 4, 1908, in the village of Glen Alta in Marion County, Georgia to a sharecropper family of nine.
 He suffered abuse from his father that caused him to leave home for New York City at 14 years old and become a sex worker.
 His early adult years of skirting the law led to a one-year prison term in 1942.
 He became a fortune teller after his release from Federal Narcotics Prison on March 17, 1943.
-He committed suicide on April 16, 1986.
+He died by suicide on April 16, 1986.